schrpe/Regions.jl/docs/src/index.md

 ## Introduction

 A region can be seen as a set of discrete coordinates in the cartesian plane.
-In fact, the main motivation for the region concept was to model a set of pixel locations for image processing purposes.
+In fact, one of the main motivations for the region concept was to model a set of pixel locations for image processing purposes.

 A region is represented with a sorted list of horizontal runs.
-Runs themselves are represented with a horizontal range and a vertical coordinate.
+Runs themselves are represented with a horizontal columns range and a vertical row coordinate.

 ![Region and runs](region_and_runs.svg)